storecore-zz/test.storecore.io/content/blog/this-is-the-first-blog-item.md

 That's a listing of your public/ directory.
 Hugo didn't create a home page because our site has no content.
 When there's no index.html file in a directory, the server lists the files in the directory, which is what you should see in your browser.

-Let’s go back and look at those warnings again.
+Let's go back and look at those warnings again.

 ```
 WARN: 2014/09/29 Unable to locate layout: [index.html _default/list.html _default/single.html]
 WARN: 2014/09/29 Unable to locate layout: [404.html]
 ```

 That second warning is easier to explain.
-We haven’t created a template to be used to generate “page not found errors.”
+We haven't created a template to be used to generate "page not found errors."
 The 404 message is a topic for a separate tutorial.

 Now for the first warning.
 It is for the home page.
-You can tell because the first layout that it looked for was “index.html.”
-That’s only used by the home page.
+You can tell because the first layout that it looked for was "index.html."
+That's only used by the home page.

 I like that the verbose flag causes Hugo to list the files that it's searching for.
 For the home page, they are index.html, _default/list.html, and _default/single.html.
 There are some rules that we'll cover later that explain the names and paths.
 For now, just remember that Hugo couldn't find a template for the home page and it told you so.

 At this point, you've got a working installation and site that we can build upon.
-All that’s left is to add some content and a theme to display it.
+All that's left is to add some content and a theme to display it.

-## Create a New Theme
+# Create a New Theme

 Hugo doesn't ship with a default theme.
 There are a few available (I counted a dozen when I first installed Hugo) and Hugo comes with a command to create new themes.